zacktmiller92/pokedex/README.md

 >1- This project was made to have quick access to pokemon data , to those who love the PokeVerse.
 <br>

->2- insted of using many different API they can just come and use this tool and it will gather all the info for us.
+>2- instead of using many different API they can just come and use this tool and it will gather all the info for us.
 <br>

 >3- The purpose of this project it is to make poke search easier.